Accompanied: The Artworks of Marilyn Pappas and Jill Slosburg-Ackerman

 Based in the site of their artistic work and departing from the mythos of the individual (male) artist working in isolation, the exhibition considers the ways in which women's art is shaped by the conditions of its making.
 Their lives, and work, are deeply embedded in complex infrastructures of support; interdependent systems of responsibility and care.
 During the online exhibition run, audiences will also learn, through an array of public programs, about how women’s relationships endure during our current time of isolation and upheaval.

 Marilyn Pappas (b.1931) is an artist based in Somerville, Massachusetts.
 Pappas creates large-scale textile works developed from sculptures of ancient goddesses.
 The three-dimensional figures stand at the intersection of sculpture and garment and imagine ancient artworks as they evolve and survive over centuries.
 Although broken, faded, and disintegrating, the works are metaphors for the strength and power of women in the #metoo era.
-Pappas’s work has been exhibited in many galleries and museums during the course of her over-50-year career, including the Currier Museum of Art, the deCordova Sculpture Park and Museum, Fuller Craft Museum, the Halsey Institute of Contemporary Art, Krannert Art Museum, the de Young Museum, the Museum of Arts and Design, the Museum of Fine Arts, Boston, the HUB-Robeson Galleries at Pennsylvania State University, and the Staten Island Museum.
-Pappas is a professor emerita at the Massachusetts College of Art and Design, where she was chair of the 3D Fine Arts program from 1974 to 1994.
+Pappas’s work has been exhibited in many galleries and museums during the course of her over-60-year career, including the Currier Museum of Art, the deCordova Sculpture Park and Museum, the de Young Museum, Fuller Craft Museum, the Halsey Institute of Contemporary Art, the HUB-Robeson Galleries at Pennsylvania State University, Krannert Art Museum, the Museum of Arts and Design, the Museum of Fine Arts, Boston, and the Staten Island Museum.
+Pappas is a professor emerita at the Massachusetts College of Art and Design, where she taught from 1974 to 1994 and was chair of the 3D Fine Arts program for nine years.